Skip to main content

 DermTech provided periodic performance disclosures before the bankruptcy filing.
 The company reported approximately 44,620 billable sample volumes in 2021 and a $78 million loss, while 2022 revenue was reported at $14.5 million with a $116.7 million loss.
 These figures are summarized in the 2021 results announcement and the July 2023 restructuring report.
 MedTech Dive reported that 2023 test revenue was $14.4 million against $104 million in operating expenses in the bankruptcy coverage.

-The disclosed operating metrics show a company that grew test volume but did not convert that scale into profitability.
 DermTech reported approximately 44,620 billable samples in 2021 and $2.9 million of assay revenue in the second quarter of that year, according to the 2021 results announcement.
-The same period included a $78 million loss, while the 2022 revenue of $14.5 million was accompanied by a $116.7 million loss in the July 2023 restructuring report.
+The same period included a $78 million loss, while the company reported $14.5 million of 2022 revenue and a $116.7 million loss in the July 2023 restructuring report.

 Prepetition Financials and Restructuring Efforts

-The San Diego Union-Tribune reported that the largest creditor was Kilroy Realty LP with a $1.323 million lease claim and that the landlord sought unpaid rent of $661,706.34.
-These details are included in the bankruptcy filing report, illustrating the lease obligations that contributed to the restructuring pressures.
+The San Diego Union-Tribune reported that the largest creditor was Kilroy Realty LP with a $1.323 million lease claim and that the landlord sought unpaid rent of $661,706.34 in the bankruptcy filing report.

 The company implemented several restructuring rounds before filing.
 The San Diego Union-Tribune reported that DermTech cut about 40 jobs in July 2023 and paused certain research programs, with expected savings of $25 million to $30 million, as described in the July 2023 restructuring report.
 In February 2024, the company cut about 15% of its workforce and aimed to reduce operating expenses by roughly $40 million relative to 2022 levels, according to the February 2024 workforce report.
 In April 2024, the company announced layoffs of about 100 employees, equal to 56% of the workforce, and said the reduction would be complete by the end of the second quarter, as reported in the April 2024 restructuring coverage and in the MD+DI Online update.